mcindoe/meal-prep/README.md

 Meals are loaded from the meals.json file, and a random selection of meals is suggested for the days specified in recommend.py, according to various rules.
 The rules are defined in the rules.py file, the docstring there explains what is meant by a rule in this context.
 A rule might be for example to not recommend the same protein choice on consecutive days, or no two pasta dishes in a week.
 Rules also incorporate knowledge of history to inform meal selection.

+## Usage

+Main script is src/recommend.py.
+The function looprecommend is used to apply rules to full list of available meals, as specified in the data folder, and receive user input until a suitable selection is found.
+History is updated, and the recommendation with compiled shopping list is emailed to the user.

 ## Future Rules

 * Some categories for time required to prepare a meal